 The value of CINOs has also been increasingly recognized in state and local governments, where CINO positions have been established to tackle a range of challenges, from fixing potholes to alleviating homelessness and violent crime and bolstering economic development.
 A recent Pew report finds that multiple states, including Colorado and Massachusetts, have CINOs – as do more than two dozen cities.
-“It is [also] still common for chief information officers (CIOs) to essentially act as CINOs,” according to Doug Robinson, executive director of the National Association of State Chief Information Officers (NASCIO) [Source].
+[Stinson, J., “Chief Innovation Officers: Do They Deliver?,” Pew, February 2015] It is still common for chief information officers (CIOs) to essentially act as CINOs, according to Doug Robinson, executive director of the National Association of State Chief Information Officers (NASCIO) [Stinson, J., “Chief Innovation Officers: Do They Deliver?,” Pew, February 2015] .
 A 2015 survey of state CIOs found that two-thirds of respondents perceived sparking innovation government operations as a critical part of their role.
+[Stinson, J., “Chief Innovation Officers: Do They Deliver?,” Pew, February 2015]

 Deliverable 3: Profiles of major cats of candidate users - examples of when to deploy

-Federal agencies may wish to consider deploying a CINO when there is a priority need, for example, to:
+Federal agencies may wish to consider deploying a CINO when there is a priority need to:

 Champion organizational innovation within the agency;